2025 ASEAN Women's Championship squads

 The 2025 ASEAN Women's Championship was an international women's association football tournament held in Vietnam from 6 to 19 August 2025.
 The eight national teams involved in the tournament are required to register a squad of 23 players, including three goalkeepers.
 Only players in these squads are eligible to take part in the tournament.
 If a player became seriously injured or ill prior to the tournament, they could be replaced in the squad prior to their first match.

 The age listed for each player is on 6 August 2025, the first day of the tournament.
 The numbers of caps and goals listed for each player do not include any matches played after the start of the tournament.
 The club listed is the club for which the player last played a competitive match prior to the tournament.
 A flag is included for coaches who have a nationality different from their own national team.

 Group A

 Vietnam

-Vietnam named their preliminary squad on 12 July 2025, consisting 28 players.
+Vietnam named their preliminary squad on 12 July 2025, consisting of 28 players.
 The final squad was announced on 4 August.